-In particular, where managers make use within its funds of derivative and gilt repos contracts and this fund is used by the Trustee to match efficiently a portion of the Scheme's liabilities.
-Counterparty risk is managed within the fund through careful initial selection and ongoing monitoring of trading counterparties, counterparty diversification and a robust process of daily collateralisation of each contract, to ensure that counterparty risk is limited, as far as possible, to one day's market movements.
+In particular where managers make use of derivative and gilt repos contracts to match efficiently a portion of the Scheme's liabilities.
+Counterparty risk is managed through careful initial selection and ongoing monitoring of trading counterparties, counterparty diversification and a robust process of daily collateralisation of each contract, to ensure that counterparty risk is limited, as far as possible, to one day's market movements.